fylgja/site/src/components/base.md

 order: 1
 ---

-Common defaults to make your body and typography look good.
-And easy to change to your needs.
+Common defaults to make your body and typography look good and easy to change to your needs.

 ## Installation